Hi, I'm Tyler

 THE DECISION AND WHY I'M RUNNING

 As I began to recover from my medical issues, I reengage with politics.
 For the first time in my life I joined a political party.
 When I joined I merely expected to help out a few candidates to whom I had taken a liking and at most to fight for some quality policy.
-That all changed after just a few meetings.
-We had been talking about the candidates who were going to run for office.
-At each position there was a great candidate who was going to support quality policy that would form a better future.
-Then something unexpected happened: the person who was going to run for Assembly decided not to run.
+That all changed after just a few meetings when we came upon the question of who would run for Assembly.

 At the meeting, the local party chair ask, "Is anyone else willing to run?"
 I sat and waited, expecting someone to step forward.
 She asked again, "Is there anyone who is willing to run?"
 It was at that time I realized, that there was no one else who would run.
 When she asked again, I made my decision.
 There had to be someone who would stand up and fight for our future, someone who would put forward quality legislation and bring real solution to our real problems, and if no one else would do it, that someone has to be me.

 So when I am asked why I am running the answer best boils down to the old Theodore Roosevelt quote, "I am leading because somebody must lead, or else the fight would not be made at all."